 - Example: If Rory Mckernan finishes in the top 20 worldwide for men, and is the national champion for the United States, then he qualifies as the United States national champion and his spot from the top 20 worldwide leaderboard goes to the 21st place finisher worldwide in the Open.

 Scenario 2: An athlete qualifies for the Games as national champion in the Open AND wins one or more sanctioned events.

-- That athlete would qualify for the Games as a national champion and their sanctioned event invite would pass to the 2nd place athlete in the most recent sanctioned event he or she won.
+- That athlete would qualify for the Games as a national champion and their sanctioned event invite would pass to the 2nd place athletes in each Sanctional won by that athlete.

 Scenario 3: An athlete wins one or more sanctioned events AND finishes top 20 worldwide in the Open.

 - That athlete would qualify with a top 20 spot worldwide in the Open and their sanctioned event invite would pass to the 2nd place athlete in any sanctioned event he or she won.

 - Example: If Mat Fraser finishes top 20 worldwide in the Open, his invite from Dubai will be awarded to 2nd place Dubai finisher Bjorgvin Karl Gudmundsson.
 If he were to win another sanctioned event, his invitation would also pass to the 2nd place athlete of that event.